caracal-pipeline/caracal-docs/sphinx/manual/workers/mosaic/index.rst

 **mosaic_type**
 --------------------------------------------------

-  *str*
+  *{"continuum", "spectral"}*

-  Type of mosaic to be made(continuum/spectral).
-Default is continuum.
+  Type of mosaic to be made, either continuum or spectral.